 It collaborates with people, instititutions and non-profit associations; it conceives special tours and gives all the information to visit the museums at ease.

 To reserve visits, please contact the above-mentioned Department at least ten days before.
 Groups cannot exceed 10 persons, including accompanying persons, and it is also possible to reserve personal guided tours.

 Persons with disabilities are entitled by law to free priority access to all State Museums of Florence for themselves and for a companion (only if specified in their certificate).

 For visitors with reduced mobility, wheelchairs can be used free of charge, presenting an identity document at the reception service of all the museums.

-- Hypervisions (Virtual Collection or Tour)
+- Hypervisions (Virtual Content)

 Discover the masterpieces of our collections and their history, travelling through captivating descriptions and HD pictures